United States national cricket team: Decline

 In spite of cricket's popularity in the 18th and early 19th centuries, the game was supplanted by baseball in the 1850s and 1860s.
 As interest in baseball rose, the rules of that game were changed slightly to increase its popularity.
 For example, easily manufactured round bats were introduced to contrast the flat bats of cricket.

 Another reason for cricket's decline in popularity may be that in the late 19th century American cricket remained an amateur sport reserved for the wealthy while England and Australia were developing a professional version of the game.
 As cricket standards improved with professionalism elsewhere in the world many North American cricket clubs stayed stubbornly elitist.
 Clubs such as Philadelphia CC and Merion abandoned cricket and converted their facilities to other sports.
-Some city cricket clubs unknowingly contributed to their own demise by sponsoring auxiliary baseball teams.

-By 1900, baseball was dominant numerically and culturally in the US.
+By 1900, baseball was dominant numerically and culturally in the United States.
 In addition, when the first international body for the sport, the Imperial Cricket Conference (ICC) was formed in 1909, membership was restricted to countries in the British Empire.
-This undercut the popularity of cricket outside the empire and reduced momentum to professionalize cricket in the US.
+This undercut the popularity of cricket outside the empire and reduced momentum to professionalize cricket in the United States.
 Whether a more open ICC would have maintained or increased the momentum remains an open question, however.
 Regardless of its cause, the game did not flourish in the United States the way it did in the British Empire.
-From the 1880s until the outbreak of World War I, cricket in the US was dominated not by a truly national team, but by the amateur Philadelphia cricket team, which was selected from clubs in cricket's American stronghold – the Philadelphia metropolitan area.
+From the 1880s until the outbreak of World War I, cricket in the U.S. was dominated not by a truly national team, but by the amateur Philadelphia cricket team, which was selected from clubs in cricket's American stronghold – the Philadelphia metropolitan area.

-A tour of North America by the Australians in 1913 saw two first-class games (both won by the tourists) against a combined Canada–USA team.
+A tour of North America by the Australians in 1913 saw two first-class games (both won by the tourists) against a combined Canada–U.S. team.